-A: Yes.
+- A: Yes.
 You can change your vote at any time before your proxy is voted at the Special Meeting.
-You can do this in one of the following ways:

-- First, you may timely deliver a valid, later-dated proxy, or submit a new proxy over the Internet or by telephone. - Second, you may provide a written notice to the Company's corporate secretary before the Special Meeting indicating that you have revoked your proxy.
+You can do this in one of the following ways: - · First, you may timely deliver a valid, later-dated proxy, or cast a new proxy vote over the Internet or by telephone. - Second, you may provide a written notice to the Company's corporate secretary before the Special Meeting indicating that you have revoked your proxy.
 The contact information for the corporate secretary of the Company is as follows: Attn: Michael J. Foster, Secretary, LSB Industries, Inc., 3505 NW 63rd Street, Suite 500 Oklahoma City, Oklahoma 73116. - Third, you may vote virtually at the Special Meeting.

-If you submit your proxy over the Internet or by telephone, you must do so before 11:59 p.m.
-(Eastern time) on September 21, 2021, the day before the Special Meeting.
+If you vote your proxy over the Internet or by telephone, you must do so before 11:59 p.m.
+(Eastern time) on the Special Meeting.